ILIAS-eLearning/ILIAS/templates/Readme.md

 ## Less Guideline
-Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendabl (see: [less.org](http://lesscss.org/)).
+Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and expendable (see: [less.org](http://lesscss.org/)).

 Since ILIAS 5.0 Bootstrap 3 is used.
 With the Design Revision 5.1 the JF decided that